DB-Explore: Automated Database Exploration and Instruction Synthesis for Text-to-SQL: Experiments

 \section{Experiments}

-\paragraph{Benchmarks} (1) \textbf{SPIDER} The Spider dataset \citep{yu2018spider} is a large-scale, cross-domain benchmark for Text-to-SQL tasks, designed to evaluate the generalization ability of models across diverse database structures.
+\paragraph{Benchmarks} (1) \textbf{SPIDER} The SPIDER dataset \citep{yu2018spider} is a large-scale, cross-domain benchmark for Text-to-SQL tasks, designed to evaluate the generalization ability of models across diverse database structures.
 It consists of 8,659 training samples, and 1,034 development samples, spanning 200 databases and 138 domains.
-Spider provides a robust challenge for models, emphasizing adaptability to unfamiliar database schemas.
 (2) \textbf{BIRD} The BIRD dataset \citep{liCanLLMAlready2023} is a more challenging Text-to-SQL benchmark compared to SPIDER, featuring 95 real-world databases across 37 professional domains, with a total storage size of 33.4GB.
-BIRD emphasizes the challenges of handling large-scale, noisy, and incomplete database values, alongside the need for efficient SQL query generation

 \paragraph{Evaluation Metrics} In our experiments, we use three key evaluation metrics to assess the performance of Text-to-SQL models.
 Execution Accuracy (EX) \citep{yu2018spider} measures the proportion of queries where the predicted SQL query produces the exact output as the ground truth, serving as a direct indicator of correctness.
 Test-Suite Accuracy (TS) \citep{zhong2020semantic} stands out as a more trustworthy metric than EX.
 For BIRD, we report EX along with the Valid Efficiency Score (VES) \citep{liCanLLMAlready2023}, which is used to evaluate the execution efficiency of accurately generated SQL queries.
 Unlike EX, in VES the score for an accurately generated SQL query is no longer fixed at 1.
 Instead, it is determined by the ratio of the execution time of the ground truth SQL query to that of the predicted SQL query.